I’m going to breathe a big sigh of relief when the kids go back to school next week.

 I’ll tell you what is.

 The one thing you really need to do to set your family up for success this fall is to be smart about how much you take on.
 While that new calendar on the wall is essential, no system, no app, no family command centre, is going to make life work if you’re over-programmed.
 Not if it takes herculean effort to get your kids to all the enriching activities you’ve signed them up for in a well-meaning but misguided attempt to give them a leg up in life.
+And if you have recently moved to a new place, then it can easily be said that hunting for the top private schools in jacksonville fl (or wherever you have moved to) was quite a task in itself.
+With that said, you then have to look at all those activities to sign them up for, whether or not your kids will actually enjoy it, along with the concern of having them make new friends and meet new people!
+This should, in no way, overwhelm you however.
+It’s something every parent goes through, and it’s never a perfect process.

 It is not easy to strike the right balance.
 (I kind of cringe as I type the word “balance” because it seems to suggest that it’s even possible to find the perfect equilibrium.)
 There are so many really great-even essential-activities to put the kids in.
 Just making sure your kids get, say, the swimming lessons they need to stay alive and any crucial tutoring can easily fill up the week.
 And that’s before you even factor in their favourite pursuits-hockey, dance, piano, karate.
 But I promise you that you won’t come anywhere near the mythic city of BalanceTown if you’re in the van every night around dinnertime.